adindozo/mui-theme-editor-cybertec/README.md

 ## Live Preview

 - A preview of the default Material-UI theme is available at `/`
-- The full theme editor interface is accessible at `/customize`, where users can modify theme settings and see live updates.
+- The full theme editor interface is accessible at `/customize`, where users can modify theme settings and see live updates in real-time dynamically.

 ## Features

 ### **Theme Editor Functionality**

-✅ **Color Customization:** Modify all color properties in the Material-UI palette, including background and text colors. ✅ **Typography Settings:**
+✅ **Color Customization:**
+- Modify all color properties in the Material-UI palette, including background and text colors.

+✅ **Typography Settings:**
 - Change font family (upload or link to new fonts via Google Fonts).
 - Modify font sizes for headings (h1–h6), body text, and captions.
-- Adjust font weights and letter spacing. ✅ **Spacing & Breakpoints:**
+- Adjust font weights and letter spacing.
+✅ **Spacing & Breakpoints:**
 - Customize the spacing scale (e.g., 4px, 8px, etc.).
-- Edit breakpoints for responsive design (xs, sm, md, lg, xl). ✅ **Component Overrides:** Modify default styles of Material-UI components (e.g., Buttons, AppBar, TextField). ✅ **Custom CSS Injection:** Add global CSS styles via an embedded editor (auto-saved without a save button). ✅ **Dark & Light Mode Toggle:**
+- Edit breakpoints for responsive design (xs, sm, md, lg, xl).
+✅ **Component Overrides:** Modify default styles of Material-UI components (e.g., Buttons, AppBar, TextField).
+✅ **Custom CSS Injection:** Add global CSS styles via an embedded editor (auto-saved without a save button).
+✅ **Dark & Light Mode Toggle:**
 - Fully independent customization for dark and light themes.
-- Seamlessly switch between themes with saved settings. ✅ **Font Management:**
+- Seamlessly switch between themes with saved settings.
+✅ **Font Management:**
 - Upload custom fonts or input a Google Font URL.
-- Apply loaded fonts dynamically. ✅ **Export & Import Theme:**
+- Apply loaded fonts dynamically.
+✅ **Export & Import Theme:**
 - Export the current theme configuration as a JSON file.
-- Import a JSON theme to apply saved settings. ✅ **Persistent Storage:**
+- Import a JSON theme to apply saved settings.
+ ✅ **Persistent Storage:**
 - Theme settings are saved to local storage and persist between sessions.

 ## **Editor UI Layout**